K. A. Ren Wyld: Career

+Writing

 Wyld writes fiction and non-fiction, some of which examines aspects of colonisation, displacement, the Stolen Generations, and Indigenous rights in Australia.
 Her first published novel was When Rosa Came Home in December 2013.
 Since then, she has published essays, book reviews, short stories, poetry, and a second novel.

 In June 2019, Wyld's review of four novels, including Tony Birch's The White Girl and Melissa Lucashenko's Too Much Lip, was published in Meanjin.

 Wyld's 2020 novel, Where the Fruit Falls, is set in South Australia and was published by UWA Publishing.
 Where the Fruit Falls won the Dorothy Hewett Award for an Unpublished Manuscript.

 In 2021, Wyld's non-fiction picture book for children, Heroes, Rebels and Innovators: Inspiring Aboriginal and Torres Strait Islander People from History, illustrated by Mununjali and Fijian illustrator Jaelyn Biumaiwai, was published.
 The book tells the stories of seven Aboriginal and Torres Strait Islander people during the years of early first contact with colonists.
 Among these are Dharug woman Patyegarang, who taught her language to the colonists at Sydney Cove in 1791, and the heroes of Gundagai, Yarri and Jacky Jacky, two Wiradjuri men who saved up to 70 settlers from drowning in a disastrous flood in 1852.

 In 2024, an anthology of poetry and prose called The Rocks Remain: Blak Poetry and Story was published by Wakefield Press, co-edited by Wyld and Dominic Guerrera.

+Appearances and other roles

+In 2023, she joined Palestinian American writer Susan Abulhawa and Wiradjuri and Gamilaroi writer and broadcaster Lorna Munro on a panel at Adelaide Writers' Week.

-She appeared at Adelaide Writers' Week in March 2025.
+She appeared at Adelaide Writers' Week again in March 2025.

+After Adelaide Writers' Week was cancelled in 2026 owing to a boycott by authors following the disinvitation of Palestinian Australian author Randa Abdel-Fattah, an event was organised by local community groups in its wake, called "Constellations: Not Writers' Week".
+Wyld programmed an afternoon of discussions titled "Rivers of Reason: Blak & Arab Writers in Conversation", and also appeared on another panel, titled "When We Refuse: Cultural boycotts, artist strikes and creative solidarity".